atotic/poker-simulator/README.md

 You can

 TODO

-		- play in vs mode
+	- better layout (iPhone curvature)
+	- installable from github pages
-		- display stats
+	- run stats as a thread
 	- drag to delete stat
 	- drag to reorder stat
-	- better layout (iPhone curvature)
-	- installable from github pages
 	- typescript usage
-	- run stats as a thread
-	- save status GUI
 	- a11y
 	- use state? https://sqlsync.dev/posts/stop-building-databases/
 	- Reimplement using different frameworks: